 When to Apply

-The application period for the upcoming academic year is open and the majority of scholarships are awarded from April 15 through July 31.
+The majority of scholarships are awarded from April 15 through July 31.
 Most scholarships are an annual commitment for both the fall and spring semesters.
 However, the Foundation generally has some limited scholarship funding for the spring and summer semesters.

 A minimum 2.0 GPA is required to receive and maintain a scholarship award unless otherwise specified in the scholarship criteria description.
 A student must be making Satisfactory Academic Progress (SAP) to be eligible for scholarship assistance.
 If you are in default on any student loans, you will not be eligible for any scholarships.
 The Foundation reserves the right to adjust scholarship award amounts, as well as to revise the number of scholarships offered, without notice.

 Foundation scholarships may be used towards tuition, fees, books, and supplies.